lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

  grouping fragmentation-content {
     description
-      "This grouping defines the fragmentation parameters for all the modes (No Ack, Ack Always and Ack on Error) specified in RFC 8724.";
+      "This grouping defines the fragmentation parameters for all the modes (No-Ack, Ack-Always and Ack-on-Error) specified in RFC 8724.";
     leaf fragmentation-mode {
       type schc:fragmentation-mode-type;